BiswasJishnu/Vampire-Terminal-Theme/README.md

 # Vampire
-> Vampire is a color scheme inspired from the super popular Dracula Theme .
+> Vampire is a color scheme for your terminal inspired from the super popular Dracula Theme .
 <br>
 <br/>